silverstripe-australia/versionator/README.md

 A tool that helps with reviewing the state of your composer.json dependencies for SilverStripe projects.

-The motivation behind this tool is for projects to have a well defined version set of modules defined in the composer.json for that project.

 ## Features

 * List current module versions, along with the latest version available on